Jazba-Innovations/.github/profile/README.md

 ## Getting Started

-If you're interested in collaborating with Jazba Services or availing our software and design services, please reach out to us through one of the channels mentioned below.
+If you're interested in collaborating with Jazba Innovations or availing our software and design services, please reach out to us through one of the channels mentioned below.
 Our team will be delighted to discuss your project requirements and provide tailored solutions to meet your business goals.

 ## Contact Us